ThiruFIS/javaExercise/src/site/markdown/Introduction.md

 ## Getting Ready

 * Open Intellij, Open file and cloned project location
+* Set up JDK in the Project Module
+* Set up the gitHub access (for Intellj): Settings/GitHub/AddAccount
 * Click Ctrl+R
   * find for $reference and replace with your user folder name